 TAVI (sometimes called transcatheter aortic valve replacement or TAVR), is a less-invasive procedure than open-heart surgery.
-This procedure uses a catheter to implant a new valve within your diseased aortic valve.
+TAVR procedure uses a catheter to implant a new valve within your diseased aortic valve.
 TAVI can be performed through multiple approaches.
-However, the most common approach is the transfemoral approach (through a small incision in the leg).
+However, the most common approach of TAVI is the transfemoral approach (through a small incision in the leg).

 Low Complication Rate:

 TAVI Procedure has minimal risks of all causes and cardiovascular mortality,stroke, life-threatening bleeding, and major bleeding complications.